tiepdotme/samui-samui.de/content/post/2009/05/2009-05-14-thai-woman-bites-belgian-tourists-organ.md

 ---
 [Der][1] ist so gut, den muss man einfach voll zitieren:

-> Pattaya &#8211; A Belgian tourist was severely injured early Thursday when his Thai bit his male organ and almost severed it, police said.
+> Pattaya --- A Belgian tourist was severely injured early Thursday when his Thai bit his male organ and almost severed it, police said.
 >
-> The tourist, Eddy Iam De Velde, 56, was rushed to the Pattaya Memorial Hospital and doctors managed to save the man&#8217;s organ.
+> The tourist, Eddy Iam De Velde, 56, was rushed to the Pattaya Memorial Hospital and doctors managed to save the man's organ.
 >
 > The hospital reported the event to police at 5:30 am.
 >